Algebraic characterizations of homeomorphisms between algebraic varieties: Strong topology on the rational closed points and regulous functions

-\section{Generalizing the strong topology of $\C$}
+\subsection{Generalizing the strong topology of $\C$}

-The goal of this section is to generalize Theorems \ref{Euclhomeo} and \ref{Zhomeo} from complex algebraic geometry to algebraic geometry over any algebraically closed field of characteristic zero.
-Since there is a priori no natural strong topology in this situation, we use the theory of real closed fields to define such a topology as in \cite{K,HK} (see also \cite{BW} for a recent cohomological use of this approach).
+Since there is a priori no natural strong topology on the $k$-rational points of a variety over $k$, we use the theory of real closed fields to define such a topology as in \cite{K,HK} (see also \cite{BW} for a recent cohomological use of this approach).

 2mm